-- Action based ROI
+- Action-based ROI

 Measure – analyze – take action.
-Listen to your customer and change your service.
+Listen to your customers and change your service.
 This is a simple tactic but it is still considered indirect because results will not be seen immediately.
 In a normal situation, it is fairly hard to calculate indirect ROI, but the value is evident.
 We have seen businesses go under because of poor feedback and customer experience management.
 Failing to listen or even understand your customers is a much bigger deal than just not being able to collect and analyze feedback.
 The trick is not just collecting feedback or customer experience data.
 The trick is to understand which parts of your business are the biggest drivers of your customer experience.
 Understanding the root cause and “why” of your issues.
 This can be done by collecting feedback continuously and organizing it into an easy-to-understand format.

 To get the most out of feedback data, we need open-ended feedback to complement numbers.
-AI enhanced text analytics allows you to automatically determine the sentiment of your open-ended feedback so that you can spend less time reading and more time making decisions.
-From our customers, we have seen 30% growth in revenue from companies who put customer feedback in use by fixing the problems right when they arise.
-In another case, a web store was able to increase their average checkout basket size by 10% in matter of months and in turn, grow their bottom line by 7%.
+AI-enhanced text analytics allows you to automatically determine the sentiment of your open-ended feedback so that you can spend less time reading and more time making decisions.
+From our customers, we have seen a 30% growth in revenue from companies who put customer feedback in use by fixing the problems right when they arise.
+In another case, a web store was able to increase their average checkout basket size by 10% in a matter of months and in turn, grow their bottom line by 7%.

 Companies that invest in CX programs usually see fast results in their financials as well as in their overall customer satisfaction.
-On average, for every one point raise in your NPS (Net promoter score), your revenue will increase by 0.14%.
+On average, for every one-point rise in your NPS (Net promoter score), your revenue will increase by 0.14%.
 So a seven-point increase in your NPS will result in 1% more revenue on average.
 This is due to the nature of customers “promoting” or “detracting” your business.
 If you can grow the number of promoters, you can be sure to have more positive referrals.
 According to Sage, it is clear that promoters are more than 17 times more likely to give a good review of the company to another person.
 Visit our NPS info page to calculate your company’s NPS.

 Instant cost savings

 Now we’re talking!
 Why do something later when you can do something immediately.
 The biggest and most obvious cost-saving you will see is in the tools you use.
 Technology has taken huge leaps forward during the past couple of years, especially in the CX industry.
-When you are able to manage everything in one place with a dedicated piece of software, you save hours of labour per week.
+When you are able to manage everything in one place with a dedicated piece of software, you save hours of labor per week.
 We have seen average time savings of around 30% and cost savings of around 50% in analytics related costs when investing in customer experience management software.